 Pregnancy: VPA has a significant association with malformation risks, particularly neural tube defects.
 It is not known whether folic acid supplementation is effective in reducing these risks.
+However, pregnant women who take VPA should be encouraged to take 4 mg/day of folic acid.
+Additionally, they should undergo a second-trimester ultrasound to screen for major congenital anomalies.
 In general, VPA should be avoided in women of childbearing age unless there are contraindications to alternative agents or its use is essential for the management of the individual's illness.

 Lactation: VPA is excreted in human milk.
 Caution should be exercised when VPA is administered to a nursing woman.
+However, it is considered to be safe during breastfeeding.